aleics/propserve/README.md

 ```

 ### Use case: Angular
+**propserve** enables the developer to follow the so called [*SIP Principle*](https://blog.strongbrew.io/the-sip-principle/), without having to re-define additional logic for the input source streams of the component.

-The main motivation of this library was the lack to provide [lifecycle hooks](https://angular.io/guide/lifecycle-hooks) as [`Observable`](https://rxjs.dev/guide/observable) in the Angular framework.
+Angular lacks to provide [lifecycle hooks](https://angular.io/guide/lifecycle-hooks) as [`Observable`](https://rxjs.dev/guide/observable).
 Specifically for [`OnChanges`](https://angular.io/api/core/OnChanges).
 The different component's lifecycle phases are provided by using callback methods.
 For instance:

 ```ts
 @Component({